wwood/singlem/docs/advanced/create.md

 **\--hmm-position** INTEGER

   Position in the GraftM alignment HMM where the SingleM window
     starts.
 To choose the best position, use \'singlem seqs\'.
+Note that this position (both the one output by \'seqs\' and the one specified here) is a 1-based index, but this positions stored within the SingleM package as a 0-based index.

 **\--window-size** INTEGER